Distribution of Cell Area in Bounded Poisson Voronoi Tessellations with Application to Secure Local Connectivity: Mean cell area

 In order to lower bound the right-hand side of the equation above, we need to upper bound the second term.
 A rather trivial upper bound is obtained using a piecewise function to upper-bound $\arccos\!\left(\frac{h}{r}\right)$, i.e, $\frac{\pi}{3}$ for $h\!\leq\! r\!\leq\!
 2h$ and $\frac{\pi}{2}$ for $r\!>\!
 2h$.

 After summing up the contributions from the three parts of the half-plane we get

 The right-hand side of~\eqref{eq:Boundh} can be evaluated at arbitrary precision.
 When the distance $h$ to the boundary is around $h\!=\!
-1$, we observe mean cell sizes larger than unity, see Fig.~\ref{fig:MeanH}. \end{proof} \end{lemma}

-\begin{remark} In Fig.~\ref{fig:Mean}, we see that the integral-based calculation matches quite well the simulation results even for a moderate average number of points, $\lambda L^2\!=\!
-100$, inside the square.
-Note that the probability of a void region touching opposite sides of the square is at most $\exp\!\left(-\lambda \pi L^2/2\right)$, thus negligible for our parameter settings. \end{remark}
+1$, we observe mean cell sizes larger than unity, see Fig.~\ref{fig:MeanH}. \end{proof} \end{lemma} \begin{remark} In Fig.~\ref{fig:Mean}, we see that the integral-based calculation matches quite well the simulation results even for a moderate average number of points, $\lambda L^2\!=\!
+100$, inside the square where the simulated \acp{PVT} are generated.
+Note that the probability that the cell $\mathcal{C}_0$ touching opposite sides of the square is at most $\exp\!\left(-\lambda \pi L^2/8\right)$, thus negligible for our parameter settings. \end{remark}